-FDP\ACF.1.2 The TSF shall enforce the following rules to determine if an operation among controlled subjects and controlled objects is allowed: evaluate the corresponding permission control information before the access so that accesses to be denied can not be utilized by the subject attempting to perform the operation.
+FDP\ACF.1.2 The TSF shall enforce the following rules to determine if an operation among controlled subjects and controlled objects is allowed: evaluate the corresponding permission control information before the access so that accesses to be denied can not be utilised by the subject attempting to perform the operation.

-&lt;sup>4 The following element is changed as a result of Interpretation 103.
+The following element is changed as a result of Interpretation 103.